Ten-Year Trends in the UK Show TAVR Rates Rising but SAVR Holding Steady

 Unlike in parts of the world where surgical procedures have declined, UK numbers suggest the TAVR is helping patients previously turned away.

 London, ENGLAND—Ten years after transcatheter aortic valve replacement was introduced in the United Kingdom, the number of patients undergoing the procedure has, not surprisingly, increased exponentially.
 But in contrast to other parts of the world, the volume of patients undergoing surgery has not significantly dipped, new research shows.

-Importantly, rates of early mortality have declined for both procedures, said Tom Cahill, DPhil (Oxford University Hospitals, England), who presented the data here at PCR London Valves 2018.
+Importantly, rates of early mortality have declined for both procedures, said Tom Cahill, MBBS (Oxford University Hospitals, England), who presented the data here at PCR London Valves 2018.

 “There has been dramatic growth in the use of TAVI in the UK between 2007 and 2016, accompanied by significant reduction in in-hospital mortality,” he said.
 “Unlike in some other cohorts, notably in Germany, the number of SAVR procedures has not changed significantly to date.”